Mary Sully: Legacy

 In 2019, Sully's great-nephew, Philip J. Deloria, published Becoming Mary Sully: Toward an American Indian Abstract, a book exploring Sully's life and art.
 Deloria contends that Sully's work embodies a distinctive anti-colonial aesthetic, positioning Indigenous women as crucial figures in shaping the future of American Indian culture, both within and apart from mainstream American modernism.

 Despite her innovative approach, Sully's position on the margins of the art world meant that her work was exhibited only a handful of times during her life.

 Several works by Sully are held in the permanent collection of the Metropolitan Museum of Art (Met).
 Additionally, three of her works were included in the 2019 exhibition “Hearts of Our People: Native Women Artists” at Minneapolis Institute of Art.

 A new exhibition was presented at The Met after they acquired more works by Sully.
 It ran from July 18, 2024–January 12, 2025.
 It was part of The American Wing at 100, that marks the wing's 2024 centennial.

 In 2025, the Minneapolis Institute of Art opened Mary Sully: Native Modern, the first major solo exhibition Sully.
 The show, on view from March 23 to September 21, 2025, presents 18 of her abstract "personality prints" alongside photographs, memorabilia and Native works including a beaded stole and Bible cover, highlighting her blend of Dakota traditions with early 20th-century popular culture.
 The exhibition includes recent acquisitions by Mia and objects shared with or acquired by The Metropolitan Museum of Art.

+Works by Mary Sully were included in the group exhibition An Indigenous Present at the Institute of Contemporary Art in Boston.
+The exhibition was curated by Jeffrey Gibson and Jenelle Porter, and runs from October 9, 2025-March 8, 2026.
+It grew out of Gibson and Porter's 2023 book of the same name, An Indigenous Present, which showcased 60 contemporary Indigenous artists.

+In 2026, James Cohan Gallery staged the first gallery presentation of works by Mary Sully in collaboration with the Mary Sully Foundation.
+The exhibition runs from May 15-June 27, 2026.